Ethics Review Committee (ERC)

 - Review committee charter, including the roles and responsibilities section, at first committee meeting.

-- Ensure that the Ethics Case Procedures are clearly defined and meet the needs of the organization and participants.
+- Ensure that the Ethics Case Procedures are clearly defined and meet the needs of the stakeholders.

-- Continuously assess committee effectiveness and recommend improvements and assist in implementing solutions.
+- Continuously assess committee effectiveness and recommend improvements and assist in implementing solutions, as requested by the Board.

 Administrative and Reporting Requirements: